gandhidarshak/MyVimrc/README.md

 ## Sharing is caring!

 I am always looking to improve my vim efficiency by trying new ideas/plugins.
 And since you are on this page and reached till this point, I am guessing you are a vim enthusiast too.
 Please feel free to take an idea or two from my vim setup.
-Or ping me back with your awesome ideas which I might be missing and I have to try them to believe!
+Or please ping me back with your awesome ideas which might change my viming forever!